-2. Examples of ineligible project costs include:

-- If the primary purpose is not to address emerging contaminants in drinking water. - If the primary purpose is to address a contaminant that is regulated under EPA's National Primary Drinking Water Regulation, with the exception of PFAS in the future.
+- 2. Examples of ineligible project costs include: - If the primary purpose is not to address emerging contaminants in drinking water. - If the primary purpose is to address a contaminant that is regulated under EPA's National Primary Drinking Water Regulation, with the exception of PFAS. - · Routine or compliance water monitoring. - Identifying sources of emerging contaminants.